Racism

 Sometimes, it feels like peace and reconciliation are impossible.
 Our bitterness is too deep to allow us to forgive, and the hatred shown by others is too deep for them to unlearn.
 Take comfort that God is not finished with you-AND He is not finished with them, either.

-What does racial reconciliation look like?
+What does Racial Reconciliation look like?

 2 Corinthians 5:18-20